liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 we call "Don't panic").
 We also added some important points aiming to improve the communication in general:

-1. "If you have a question and you are 95% sure that person A can answer it, don't reach out to this person directly.
+1. If you have a question and you are 95% sure that person A can answer it, don't reach out to this person directly.
 Instead formulate your question on Slack, in the shared channel and mention person A. It is possible that some other people will be able to answer the question as well.
-It is also likely that some other people will be interested in knowing the answer for the question."
+It is also likely that some other people will be interested in knowing the answer.
-2. "If you have a question that should not be posted in a shared channel, please consider sending a Slack direct message first, instead of going to the desk of your coworker and asking.
-This allows them to respond at the time convenient to them, without interrupting their flow.
-When deciding whether to send a Slack message or ask directly, take into account how urgent your question is."
+2. If you have a question that should not be posted in a shared channel, please consider sending a Slack direct message first, instead of going to the desk of your coworker and asking.
+This allows them to respond at a time convenient to them, without interrupting their flow.
+When deciding whether to send a Slack message or ask directly, take into account how urgent your question is.
-3. "If you want to propose changes in the existing company processes or general code techniques, open a pull request that documents the changed situation.
-Other team members can then leave comments at the time convenient to them.
+3. If you want to propose changes in the existing company processes or general code techniques, open a pull request that documents the changed situation.
+Other team members can then leave comments at a time convenient to them.
 If there is a general agreement, the PR can be merged.
 If not, it is time for a meeting.
-Do not default to scheduling a meeting, start with an asynchronous discussion in a PR first."
+Do not default to scheduling a meeting, start with an asynchronous discussion in a PR first.
-4. "If you go back and forth with somebody in a chat conversation or during the code review, talk with them offline (when both of you are in the office) or start a video call (when one of you is not in the office).
-Rule of thumb: if you have gone back and forth 3 times, it's time for synchronous communication."
+4. If you go back and forth with somebody in a chat conversation or during the code review, talk with them offline (when both of you are in the office) or start a video call (when one of you is not in the office).
+Rule of thumb: if you have gone back and forth 3 times, it's time for synchronous communication.
-5. "When working remotely make it clear to your co-workers that you're starting your work day - for example say "Hi" on Slack.
+5. When working remotely make it clear to your co-workers that you're starting your work day - for example say "Hi" on Slack.
 It's fine to turn off notifications for some time to focus on a task, but be sure to check them a few times during the day.
-Let other team members know that you are available for help by posting it explicitly on Slack from time to time."
+Let other team members know that you are available for help by posting it explicitly on Slack from time to time.

 ### ...and first results

 Of course, just documenting the principles won't change the behaviour of the team.
 Every change is a process and this process requires time and reminders.
-But at least we had a shared understanding how we want to work and a goal to strive to.
+But at least we had a shared understanding how we want to work and a goal to strive towards.

 The communication patterns in the team started to change slowly and we also changed our office space to a bigger one, which reduced the distractions.
 We were